 - Even though initially taken by surprise, the determined Indian Army recover many positions and posts from the other side.
 Our soldiers fought bravely in hostile environments of mountainous terrain, extremely high altitudes and harsh cold weather conditions.

-- Internationally, Pakistan was losing face because of vital proofs regarding its army’s involvement in the war.
+- Internationally, Pakistan was losing face because of vital proof regarding its army’s involvement in the war.
 The USA led by Bill Clinton had asked Pakistan’s Nawas Sharif to withdraw troops.

 - On 5th July, Sharif announced after meeting with Clinton that Pakistan was withdrawing troops.

 - The pull-out by Pakistani forces started on 11th On 14th July, the then Indian Prime Minister A B Vajpayee announced that Operation Vijay (the codename given to the Kargil War) was a success.